Dr Abderrahim Halimi

 Dr Ugo Zanforlin

 In June 2016 Ugo joined the Single‑Photon Group at Heriot‑Watt University working on quantum digital signatures, quantum amplifiers and random numbers generation under the supervision of Prof. Gerald S. Buller in collaboration with Dr Ross J. Donaldson, Dr Robert J. Collins and Mr David W. Canning.
 He has been a member of the Optical Society of America (OSA) since 2016 and covered the role of officer for the Heriot‑Watt OSA student chapter in 2017.
-Ugo obtained his Doctorate in July 2020 and is currently working as a Postdoctoral Researcher on quantum communications.
+Ugo obtained his Doctorate in July 2020 and continued working as a Postdoctoral Researcher on quantum communications.
+Ugo has then joined the Quantum Technologies Unit of the Leonardo Labs in Rome (Italy) as a Research Fellow.

 In his spare time Ugo enjoys playing the piano, mountain biking, reading, cooking and gaming.